lasigeBioTM/MER/README.md

 ## Test

-To check if the result is what was expected:
+To check if the result is what was expected try:

 ```shell
 ./test.sh